radicle-dev/radicle-alpha/docs/source/guide/GettingStarted.rst

     radicle --help

 Note that the `radicle` executable always takes a file as an argument.
-If you want to run it interactive (i.e., as a REPL), you'll need to pass it the REPL file (included in the repository):
+If you want to run it interactively (i.e., as a REPL), you'll need to pass it the REPL file (included in the repository):